 |Top Model||Rs 11 lakh|

 on the new MQB platform, the 2017 Polo will receive all-new design with comprehensive feature updates.
 While the international model will get more efficient engines, it is yet not clear if the Indian version will also use the same units.
-With the new MQB underpinnings, the price of the India-spec Polo is likely to go upwards, it is however suggested that the Indian version will carry the same PQ25 platform from the current model.
+With the new MQB underpinnings, the price of the India-spec Polo is likely to go upwards, it is however suggested that the Indian version will use the same PQ25 platform from the current model.
 This with locally produced components will aide curbing price.
 Keeping the above pointers in mind, the new Polo price in India is likely to start from Rs 6 lakh for the entry-level model and go up to Rs 11 lakh for the top-spec version.
 Read: New VW Polo GTI – All You Need To Know